Business Loan TypesAll you need to know about small business funding in Canada.

 #4 – Alternatives

 Most of the options above are supplied by big banks, which means that if you want to obtain a loan, you will need a good credit score and/or many years in business.
 Fortunately, there are alternatives for those who do not meet those qualifications.
-Merchant advances are one way to get the funds you need, and rather than considering your credit, these lenders actually look at the amount of time you’ve been in business along with the amount of monthly credit card sales you process.
-If you can meet a few easy qualifications, you can get the money you need in just a few days with easy repayment terms based on a portion of your daily sales.
+There are steps you can take to obtain business financing with low credit.
+For example, a merchant cash advance is one way to get the funds you need, and rather than considering your credit, lenders actually look at the amount of time you’ve been in business along with the amount of monthly credit card sales you process.
+If you can meet a few easy qualifications, you can get the money you need in just a few days, deposited straight into your business bank account.
+Repayment terms are based on a portion of your daily sales.

 As you can see, there are many ways to raise the capital you need to grow your business.
 Whether you take out a short- or long-term loan, apply for a line of credit, or even apply for alternative financing such as merchant advances, there is something to suit your needs.